What are photochromic sunglasses and how do they work?

 Who should wear photochromic sunglasses?

-Photochromic lenses are a great option if you don’t want the hassle of both prescription glasses and sunglasses.
-As a result, photochromic glasses can be more affordable because you don’t have to buy two separate pairs.
-They’re helpful for anyone who tends to misplace or forget their sunglasses.
+Photochromic lenses are a helpful option if you don’t want the hassle of both prescription glasses and sunglasses.
+Photochromic glasses may also be more affordable because you don’t have to buy two separate pairs.
+This could be a benefit for anyone who tends to misplace or forget their sunglasses.

 Before deciding if photochromic lenses are right for you, you should consider: